Is Santa Real? 11 Gentle Ways to Break the News About Santa to Your Kids

 Allow your children to experience the happiness of gift-giving

 Older kids can wrap gifts for younger kids, or they can wrap gifts for their friends or neighbors.
 When children participate in the gift-giving process, they learn Christmas doesn’t rely on the work of one individual, but on the work of many people coming together to make beautiful memories.
-Get your kids involved by making these adorable ornaments to give as gifts.

 Help your child “become Santa”